Hans Kundt: Evaluation

 Kundt displayed excellent qualities as an administrator and dedicated instructor, and was concerned for the well-being of his men.
 However, during World War I Kundt demonstrated a mediocre grasp of tactics, preferring frontal assaults in most situations.
 Despite his knowledge of staff issues, he was not a good strategist.
 Despite the Bolivian military's focus on the Chaco in the 1920s, Kundt never visited or familiarised himself with the region, and his concept of the war with Paraguay was essentially that of a triumphant, unopposed march across the region by Bolivian troops.

-Kundt was reluctant to depend on his Bolivian officers (though many were quite capable), and preferred to supervise military operations directly.